astropy/astropy-APEs/APE2.rst

 These issues were discussed in the 2013 Coordination Meeting, and the following proposal represents a consensus from that meeting on the solution.
 Starting with the version after v0.3, Astropy will have a feature release every six months.
-Only the *latest* feature release will receive bugfixes in between these releases.
+Releases between feature releases will only contain bugfixes, not new features.
+(See the "Releases and backwards compatibility" section below for more on what is considered bugfixes).

 Additionally, some feature releases will be designated "long-term support" (LTS) releases, and these will continue to receive bugfixes for two years (i.e., typically 3 regular feature releases will follow an LTS release).
 This addresses the first issue by applying a